voidxyzvoidxyz/Fetch-API/README.md

 # Fetch-API
-Fetch the data fromt the given API.
+Fetch the data fromt the given API